alfredbaudisch/alfredbaudisch.com/content/projects/godots-book-developing-software-tools-business-apps-api-database/index.md

   <figcaption>My Godot open-source project Godello</figcaption>
 </figure>

-Godot is a **viable alternative to React, Qt, Flutter, Electron and other similar application frameworks** (plus Godot is [very lightweight and fast](https://www.reddit.com/r/godot/comments/gbfzmg/compiling_godot_to_just_use_gdscript_gui_and/), and GDScript – Godot’s language – is concise and easy to learn).
+Godot is a **viable alternative to React, Qt, Flutter, Electron and other similar application frameworks** (plus Godot is [very lightweight and fast](https://www.reddit.com/r/godot/comments/gbfzmg/compiling_godot_to_just_use_gdscript_gui_and/), and GDScript – Godot's language – is concise and easy to learn).
 I proved it with my popular [Godello open-source project](https://alfredbaudisch.com/projects/open-source/godello/) and the book will go in depth about the subject.

 **Release Date?** Late 2022/Early 2023.